TRACERS

-Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS) is a planned orbiter mission tasked to study the origins of the solar wind and how it affects Earth.
-The Principal Investigator is Craig Kletzing at the University of Iowa in Iowa City, Iowa.
-Not including rideshare costs, TRACERS is funded US$115 million.
+Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS) is a orbiter mission tasked to study the origins of the solar wind and how it affects Earth.
+TRACERS was proposed by Craig A. Kletzing at the University of Iowa who served as Principal Investigator until his death in 2023.
+David M. Miles at the University of Iowa was named as Principal Investigator in his stead.
+The TRACERS mission received US$115 million in funding from NASA.

 Overview

-TRACERS is a pair of identical spacecraft that will be launched as a secondary mission to another orbiter named Polarimeter to Unify the Corona and Heliosphere (PUNCH) and will operate in synergy; PUNCH will study the solar wind, a stream of charged particles emanating from the Sun, while TRACERS will study Earth's response.
+TRACERS is a mission by NASA that aims to answer long-standing questions critical to understanding the Sun-Earth System.
+TRACERS is a pair of identically instrumented spinning spacecraft that will study how the Sun's solar wind interacts with the Earth's magnetosphere.
+TRACERS was initially planned to be launched as a secondary mission to another orbiter, Polarimeter to Unify the Corona and Heliosphere (PUNCH).
+PUNCH will study the solar wind, a stream of charged particles emanating from the Sun, while TRACERS will study Earth's response.

-TRACERS will observe solar particles interacting with Earth's magnetic field at the northern magnetic cusp region.
-Here, the field lines guide particles from the boundary between Earth's magnetic field down into the atmosphere.
+TRACERS observes solar particles interacting with Earth's magnetic field at the northern magnetic cusp region.
+In the cusp, the field lines act as a guide to particles moving from the boundary between Earth's magnetic field down into the atmosphere.
 In a process known as magnetic reconnection, the field lines violently reconfigure, sending particles out at speeds that can approach the speed of light.
 Some of these particles will be guided by the Earth's field into the region where TRACERS can observe them.
-TRACERS will study a longstanding question about where reconnection happens at the magnetopause and how the solar wind affects the place and timing, helping NASA better forecast the influx of energetic particles into Earth's magnetic field that has the potential to disrupt the power grid and satellite communications.
-TRACERS and PUNCH will work well together with the other existing heliophysics spacecraft.
+TRACERS studies a longstanding question about where reconnection happens at the magnetopause and how the solar wind affects its place and timing, helping NASA better forecast the influx of energetic particles into Earth's magnetic field that has the potential to disrupt the power grid and satellite communications.
+TRACERS and PUNCH will work together with the other existing heliophysics spacecraft.

 On 20 June 2019, NASA announced that PUNCH and TRACERS were the winning candidates to become the next missions in the agency's Small Explorer program.

-As of August 2022, TRACERS is expected to be launched in February 2024.
+On 29 September 2023 NASA Launch Services Program selected SpaceX's Falcon 9 rocket to provide the launch service for TRACERS launch through the Venture-Class Acquisition of Dedicated and Rideshare (VADR) program.

+TRACERS was launched on July 23, 2025 at 18:13 UTC from Vandenberg Space Force Base in California.
+Both Space Vehicles 1 and 2 were successfully deployed at T+01:35:02 and T+01:39:37.
+Instruments will slowly be activated throughout the following weeks.

+On July 25, 2025, NASA announced that commissioning of the TRACERS spacecraft would be paused as teams investigate why "routine adjustments to the power subsystem" did not achieve the "desired results" on one of the two satellites.

+On September 11, 2025, NASA has confirmed that communication has been restored with SV1, one of two TRACERS satellites, that had a power subsystem problem two days after launch.
+The other spacecraft, SV2, completed post-launch commissioning without issue.